Meet the Moment: Reimaging Radical Faith Community UUA General Assembly 2022

 Learn about the wider work of UUA and UUA General Assembly.
 Watch this Youtube clip of who we are!
 General Assembly (GA) is the annual meeting of our Unitarian Universalist Association (UUA).
 Participants worship, witness, learn, connect, and make policy for the Association through democratic process.

 Circle ‘Round for Justice ● Healing ● Courage was the theme for General Assembly 2021 (June 23-27).
-General Assembly was a time to circle ‘round in community.
-We circled ‘round in care and healing; for liberation and justice; and for love and courage.
-We shared stories of the work happening at our Association. and in our congregations.
-We studied ways to implement and live into our mission.
-UUA GA 2021 incorporated recommendations from the Commission on Institution Change report, “Widening the Circle of Concern” and dialogue with the Article II Commission about our Principles and Purposes.
+We studied ways to implement and live into our mission and incorporated recommendations from the Commission on Institution Change report, “Widening the Circle of Concern” and dialogue with the Article II Commission about our Principles and Purposes.
 Through programs and workshops, professional and lay leaders learned and developed skills to equip them with tools to continue the mission of our faith.
 Featured speakers delved into theological analysis, working around organizing for liberation, and the ways we tend our spiritual resilience.
 Honoring the myriad of communities within Unitarian Universalism, there was time for networking, meetups and caucusing over the span of our 5-days together.
 During GA 2021, we preserved our connection to Milwaukee and the MidAmerica Region through special programming and activities.
 See a video showcase of it here.

 Virtual UUA General Assembly (GA) 2021 Report by Mike Greenwood (delegate)